-Disney+ is finally here (well, at least in some countries), the brand new streaming service from Disney that showcases all the classic animated films and superhero blockbusters, as well as brand new exclusives like The Mandalorian.
+Disney+ is finally here (well, at least in a good portion of countries), the brand new streaming service from Disney that showcases all the classic animated films and superhero blockbusters, as well as brand new exclusives like The Mandalorian.

 You can sign up for the service now, and the pricing already undercuts other streaming rivals like Netflix and Amazon Prime by quite a lot, but believe it or not there are even more discounts available if you'd like to save some pennies.

-To see more about the latest news, programmes and UK release date (which has now moved by a week!), take a look at our Disney Plus news article.
+To see more about the latest news, programmes and UK release date (which has now moved by a week!), take a look at our Disney Plus guide.

 Get six months worth of Disney+ with O2

 If you're based in the UK and are in the market for a new phone contract, then you're in luck.
 O2 are offering six months Disney Plus for free with all new contracts, including upgrades.
 In addition, existing customers of O2 who aren't ready for an upgrade can add Disney+ as an extra on their current plan for £5.99 per month, with £2 a month being knocked off the bill.

 There isn't currently a cut-off date for this deal, but we'll update this article with any new information as and when we have it.
 Find out more on the O2 Disney Plus discount page.

 The longest Disney+ offer we've seen so far is for a full free year of the service with one of Verizon's unlimited data plans in the US.

 All new and existing customers on one of Verizon's unlimited 4G or 5G data plans can grab 12 months of Disney+ totally for free, as can any new customers on its Fios or 5G home internet plans - though existing customers on those two services aren't so lucky.